-Visitors are supervised at all times and are never left alone with a child.
+Visitors are always supervised and are never left alone with a child.
 All visitors including parents are instructed not to use mobile recording devices (laptops, phones, cameras, tablets) in the children's areas.

 Security

 The locks used for securing access to the main entrance of the building are active whenever children are on the premises unless a staff member is stationed at the door.